Stout Scarab: Innovative features

 The Scarab's interior space was maximized by its ponton styling, which dispensed with running boards and expanded the cabin to the full width of the car.
 A long wheelbase and the engine directly over the rear axle moved the driver forward, enabling a steering wheel almost directly above the front wheels.
 Passengers entered through a single, large, common door.
 A flexible seating system could be easily reconfigured (except for the driver's seat, which was fixed).
 The design anticipated the seating in modern minivans, such as the Chrysler Voyager and Renault Espace; a small card table could be fitted with the passenger seats as needed.
 Interiors were appointed in leather, chrome, and wood.
 Design elements also worked in a stylized ancient Egyptian scarab motif, including the car's emblem.
 Visibility to the front and sides was similar to that of an observation car, although rearward vision was negligible and there were no rear-view mirrors.

 The innovations did not end with the car's layout and body design.
 In an era where almost everything on the road had rigid axles with leaf springs, the Scarab featured independent suspension using coil springs on all four corners, providing a smoother, quieter ride.
 The rear-engine-induced weight bias coupled to the coil spring suspension and "Oil Shock Absorbers" endowed the Scarab with "Smooth Riding and Easy Steering on Rough Roads", if not very good handling and traction (even by the standards of the early 1930s, the reputation of the Scarab was one of very poor "blackjack-like" handling).
 The rear swing axle suspension with long coil spring struts was inspired by aircraft landing gear.
 The Scarab suspension inspired the later Chapman strut used by Lotus from their Lotus Twelve model of 1957.

 The Ford flat-head V8 drove the rear wheels via a custom Stout-built three-speed manual transaxle.
 The engine was reversed from its normal position, mounted directly over the rear axle and with the flywheel and clutch facing forward.
 The transmission was mounted ahead of this, reversing and lowering the drive-line back to the axle.
-This unusual layout would later be repeated by the Lamborghini Countach.
+This unusual layout was later repeated by the Lamborghini Countach.